ddnexus/pagy/lib/javascripts/README.md

 #### Symlink file

-You can create a symlink of the javascript file you are going to use in your app.
-For example, adding the following line in the `pagy.rb` initializer...
+You can create a symlink of any pagy javascript file and use it as it was a local file in your app.

+For example, adding the following line in `config/initializers/pagy.rb` will create/refresh the `app/javascript/pagy-module.js` symlink every time the app restarts.

 ```ruby
 FileUtils.ln_sf(Pagy.root.join('javascripts', 'pagy-module.js'), Rails.root.join('app', 'javascript')) \
   unless Rails.env.production?
 ```

-will create/refresh the `app/javascript/pagy-module.js` symlink pointing to the installation file path, every time the app restarts.
-Then you can use the symlink exactly as it was a local file in your app.

 #### Rails Webpacker (legacy)